transpocamp/transportationcamp.org/events/new-england-2023/index.markdown

 ## Sponsorship

-We need your help keep TransportationCamp NE admission accessible for more diverse perspectives!
+We need your help keeping TransportationCamp NE admission accessible for more diverse perspectives!
 [Become a sponsor](2023 Sponsorship Prospectus-2023-06-22.pdf) to elevate this event and connect with passionate people in mobility.

 <style type="text/css">
 .sponsors {